top of page

 Artist Notes

-My painting practice takes inspiration from the online world of social media, message threads and newsfeeds.
+This series of paintings takes inspiration from the language, images and iconography of social media, message threads and newsfeeds.
 The works are informed by traditions in abstract painting and pop art; combining expressive gestures and emoji-like iconography with references to advertising and communication, that explore the liminal space between crossing virtual and physical environments.

 Photography: Ian Hobbs, Campbell Henderson and Document Photography